sonic182/aioload/README.rst

 Load test tool using aiosonic_ http client. for drawing charts we use matplotlib and pandas.

-Usage of uvloop is highly recommended, it gave me between 20% and 25% of increased speed.
+Usage of uvloop is highly recommended.

 Requirements
 ============